 A registration hold may be placed on a student's record for a variety of reasons.
-Common causes include failure to supply documentation of immunization, an outstanding balance with the Office of Billing and

-Payment Services, incomplete forms with the Office of Student Financial Services, or incomplete academic records with the School.
-If a registration hold has been place on a student's record, the student must contact the appropriate Office or Department and clear the hold before he or she will be permitted to register.
-Students must clear registration holds and register before the end of the Add/Drop period or they risk being withdrawn from the University for failure to register.
+Common causes include failure to supply documentation of immunization, an outstanding balance with Revenue and Receivables Office, incomplete forms with the Office of Student Financial Services, or a failure to complete a required tutorial or training such as the Honor Council Tutorial or Sexual Misconduct Prevention Training.
+If a registration hold has been placed on a student's record, the student must contact the appropriate office or department and clear the hold before they will be permitted to register.
+Students must clear registration holds and register before the end of the add/drop period.
+If they are unable to clear the hold and register before the end of the add/drop period they must request a personal leave of absence for the semester or they risk being withdrawn from the University for failure to register.